mmanzinvub/Stock-Ticker-Analyzer/README.md

 # Stock-Ticker-Analyzer
-A tool to efficiently sort and analyze large stock ticker datasets using advanced algorithms and data structures
+A tool to efficiently sort and analyze large stock ticker datasets using algorithms and data structures